 Linda Cameron (b.
-1962), who currently resides north of Los Angeles, California (Thousand Oaks) with her energetic grade schooler Gordon.|
+1962), who currently resides north of Los Angeles, California (Thousand Oaks) with her energetic son Gordon and husband Eric.

-Beverly Edwards (mother), who currently resides in Durango Colorado.
+Beverly Edwards (mother), who currently resides in Thousand Oaks, California.
 Her husband, our beloved stepfather and former Hollywood radio/screen/TV/stage/record actor Sam Edwards, after 35 years of marriage and at 89 years of age, passed away July 28, 2004 in Durango with his family present.
-They traveled extensively up to the end, usually in an RV, a lifestyle about which she continues to write as an editor at large for Trailer Life and other magazines.
+They traveled extensively up to the end, usually in an RV, a lifestyle about which she continued to write as an editor at large for Trailer Life and other magazines until the late 2000s.
 Click here for a fuller biography of Sam Edwards, as he may have also touched your life in some way.

-William G. Motley II (father), a retired engineer and programmer who currently resides in Southern California with his wife Patty.
+William G. Motley II (father), a retired engineer and programmer who has resided in Southern California with his wife Patty.

 Wilma E. Motley (paternal - deceased), who lived and practiced dentistry and dental hygeine leadership more than 60 years in the San Fernando Valley outside of Los Angeles, California, before moving to Baltimore, Maryland for her final years.
 She was a past President and Lifetime Member/Associate of the American Dental Hygienists Association, inducted into the U.S.C.
 Wall of Fame in 2002 for her major role in this field.
 Mrs. Motley also composed a family history for her side of the clan, and wrote the widely used textbook on Ethics of Dental Hygienists.
 She was active as a speaker in the field of dental hygiene into her early 90s, passing away in September 2005.

 William G. Motley Sr. (paternal - deceased) was both a well known dentist and a talented jazz musician in the San Fernando Valley for a great many years.
 His abilities went beyond keyboards to horns, strings, and other assorted instruments.
 He was a fabulous player when seated at his Gulbransen theatre organ, and love his jazz.
 Mr. Motley also associated with many Los Angeles area jazz musicians, including members of the Firehouse Five Plus Two and Robin Frost.
 Many of his revered instruments are now revered in Bill's home.
 He passed on in late 1996.